newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/certified-interior-designer.md

 issuingAgency: New Jersey Division of Consumer Affairs Interior Design Examination and Evaluation Committee
 ---

-In New Jersey, you can only legally use the title of Certified Interior Designer if you’ve been certified by the New Jersey Interior Design Examination and Evaluation Committee.
+You can only legally use the title of Certified Interior Designer if you’ve been certified by the New Jersey Interior Design Examination and Evaluation Committee.

 ---